FAQ

 Can I add photos before the wedding day?

-Yes — your page is live from the moment you create it.
+Yes — your album is live from the moment you create it.
 Many couples use it to build out the full story before the wedding: engagement photos, childhood pictures, how they met.
 Guests who visit after the wedding see the complete picture, not just the day.
-If you're considering buying, buying early means more of your story lives there — the page is ready whenever you are.
+If you're considering buying, buying early means more of your story lives there — the album is ready whenever you are.

 What is the digital guestbook?